 Pro Tip: The best place to park to visit the bridge safely is behind Moe’s BBQ on West 1st Street.

-3. Drive Through The World’s Largest College Campus
+3. Berry College: The World’s Largest College Campus

 Berry College has the world’s largest campus with its expansive 27,000+ acres.
 Since there are slightly more than 2,000 students, that means they have the privilege of enjoying 188 miles of trails, abundant wildlife, small class sizes, and helpful access to their professors.
 Three things you will want to find when you visit are the Old Mill (a 42-foot-tall overshot water wheel), the Possum Trot Church, and the nest of bald eagles.